AravindIM/rsm/README.md

-# The Rust String Machine (RSM) Simulator
+# The RSM String Machine (RSM) Simulator
-The RSM (Rust String Machine) Simulator is used to simulate the RSM hardware
+The RSM (RSM String Machine) Simulator is used to simulate the RSM hardware built in rust programming language.

 # License
 Licensed under MIT License